backdrop-contrib/aggregator/README.md

 drush config-set aggregator.settings aggregator_ssl_verification 0
 ```

 There is currently no UI for this setting.
+This is a global setting, meaning
+it applies to all feeds, so it should be turned off with forethought.

 Current Maintainers
 -------------------